wassimans/krader/README.md

 ## 🤝 Contributing & Learning

-- This repo is for learning purposes.
+- This repository is for learning purposes.
 - Copy code, break it, fix it, learn by doing.